moshensky/pdf-visual-diff/README.md

 For further details and [configuration options](https://moshensky.github.io/pdf-visual-diff/types/CompareOptions.html), please refer to the [API Documentation](https://moshensky.github.io/pdf-visual-diff).

+> There may be differences between the images generated from the same PDF on different operating systems.

 ## Sample usage

 > **Note:** You can find sample projects in the [examples](https://github.com/moshensky/pdf-visual-diff/tree/master/examples) folder.